UBC-DSCI/dsci-100/README.md

 - the translation of an algorithm or a script from a language to another
 - the generation of code by automatic code-generation software

-An “adequate acknowledgement” requires a detailed identification of the (parts of the) code or text reused and a full citation of the original source code that has been reused.
+An "adequate acknowledgement" requires a detailed identification of the (parts of the) code or text reused and a full citation of the original source code that has been reused.

 The above attribution policy applies only to assignments. **No code or text may be copied (with or without attribution) from any source during a quiz or exam.
 Answers must always be in your own words.
 At a minimum, copying will result in a grade of 0 for the related question.**